Skip to main content

 Uncommon

-• Headache Mild, typically during initial weeks
+• Headache: Mild, usually during the early weeks

-• Nausea Mild, generally transient
+• Nausea: Mild and generally transient

 Safety Profile